LAYAIraq/frontend-docs/docs/components/course/course.md

 ---------

 ### Computed Properties
-- `beforeRouteUpdate`: checks if the to route has a name of 'course' and if the form route does not have a name of 'course-content' or 'course-nav'.
-If this condition is true, it means that the user is navigating to the 'course' route from a different route, and not from the 'course-content' or 'course-nav' routes.
+- `beforeRouteUpdate`: checks if the to route has a name of `course` and if the form route does not have a name of `course-content` or `course-nav`.
+If this condition is true, it means that the user is navigating to the `course` route from a different route, and not from the `course-content` or `course-nav` routes.

 #### VueX Getters